korydraughn/irods_client_http_api/API.md

     --data-urlencode 'op=parallel_write_init' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
     --data-urlencode 'resource=<string>' \ # The root resource to write to.
 Optional.
+    --data-urlencode 'replica-number=<integer>' \ # The replica number of the replica to write to.
+Should not be negative if specified.
+Optional.
     --data-urlencode 'truncate=<integer>' \ # 0 or 1.
 Defaults to 1.
 Truncates the data object before writing.
 Optional.
     --data-urlencode 'append=<integer>' \ # 0 or 1.
 Defaults to 0.
 Appends the bytes to the data object.
 Optional.
     --data-urlencode 'ticket=<string>' \ # The ticket to enable for all streams.
 Optional.
     --data-urlencode 'stream-count=<integer>' # Number of streams to open.
 ```

+`resource` and `replica-number` are mutually exclusive parameters.
+The behavior of the operation is unspecified if both parameters are provided.

 #### Response